WWE Rumors: Major Women’s Heel Turn Coming For ‘Monday Night Raw’ Brand

 When Charlotte Flair left Monday Night Raw in the recent WWE superstar shakeup, it took the biggest heel out of the women’s division for the show.
-The brand brought in Alexa Bliss, who played the main heel on SmackDown Live to presumedly replace her but it looks like there might be a bigger heel coming this summer in Sasha Banks.
+The brand brought in Alexa Bliss, who played the main heel on SmackDown Live to presumably replace her, but it looks like there might be a bigger heel coming this summer in Sasha Banks.

 Sportskeeda reported that Sasha Banks is likely to turn heel over the summer, leading to a huge match with Bayley at SummerSlam for the Raw women’s title.
 This was hinted at on Monday Night Raw last week when Sasha Banks asked for a title match against her close friend Bayley.

-The Sasha Banks heel turn looked like it was coming on Monday Night Raw but never happened because Alexa Bliss interrupted the entire confrontation and played the heel perfectly.
+The Sasha Banks heel turn looked like it was coming on Monday Night Raw, but never happened because Alexa Bliss interrupted the entire confrontation and played the heel perfectly.
 Despite this, before Bliss came out, Sasha Banks was pulling off the mannerisms and attitude of a heel turn.

 What ended up happening was Alexa Bliss came out to “rescue” WWE fans from any more of the “sickening” friendship between Sasha Banka and Bayley.
 When Alexa said she deserved the title shot, that brought out Mickey James as the second woman to come to Monday Night Raw in the superstar shakeup to tell Bliss that they weren’t finished yet.